 The field of cancer genetic counseling is relatively new.
 Genes that predispose a person to cancer were only identified in the early 1990s.
 At Virginia Mason Memorial, genetic counselors play a key role in the cancer risk assessment team through North Star Lodge.

 - Collecting and confirming information about personal and family history of cancer

 - Identifying the risk of developing cancer

 - Determining ways in which cancer risk can be modified

 - Determining if genetic testing might be helpful

 Reviewing the family and medical history allows the genetic counselor to estimate the chance that there might be an inherited predisposition to cancer syndrome in the family and if testing might be helpful.
 Genetic testing is not helpful for all patients.
 The genetic counselor can help the patient decide if testing would be appropriate for them.
 If the patient elects to proceed with testing, the genetic counselor will make all the arrangements, including discussion of cost and insurance coverage and then meet with the patient to discuss the results.
 Results can be used to plan an appropriate monitoring program to try and reduce the risk of cancer returning.

 Oncology patients at North Star Lodge have access to highly trained genetic counselors that can assist in the discussion of testing and treatment options.
-Memorial Hospital is pleased to provide genetic counselors who are experts in the field of cancer genetics and who work closely with other cancer genetics specialists in the Pacific Northwest.
-Visit the Memorial genetic counseling website for additional information.
+Virginia Mason Memorial is pleased to provide genetic counselors who are experts in the field of cancer genetics and who work closely with other cancer genetics specialists in the Pacific Northwest.
+Visit the Virginia Mason Memorial genetic counseling website for additional information.